luckycrystal208/hello-world/README.md

 # hello-world

-This is a demo repository for CPSC5051 hw
+My name is Grace, I am a CS student at Seattle U.